 - 5.12.
 The Climate Change Act 2008 committed the UK to an 80% reduction in CO2 emissions by 2050.
-In June 2019, an announcement was made to reduce this further to almost 100% by 2050 - this is a big feat which will require everyone to be engaged, from households and communities, to businesses and local and national government.
-It is a UK legal instrument, separate from any EU directive10. - 5.13.
+In June 2019, an announcement was made to reduce this further to almost 100% by 2050 this is a big feat which will require everyone to be engaged, from households and communities, to businesses and local and national government.
+It is a UK legal instrument, separate from any EU directive8. - 5.13.
 '2050 ready' means homes are to be built to have minimal energy use and net carbon emissions over the year (because they are highly insulated), have low water demand, and are fitted with or directly connected to renewable energy systems. - 5.14.
-Notwithstanding current building regulations, standards for ecologically sustainable homes and developments are optional, but planners and developers are

-- strongly encouraged to make use of energy efficient materials. - 5.15.
+Nearly Zero-Energy19 requirements for new developments will come into force in 2019 although standards for ecologically sustainable homes and developments are now optional.
+However, planners and developers are strongly encouraged to make use of energy efficient materials and to consider high-efficiency alternative systems and facilities for development sites.
+In this context, the orientation of buildings can be important in order to make best use of available sunlight. - 5.15.
 The Code for Sustainable Homes was withdrawn by the Government in 2015 and this has been replaced by new national technical standards, which include optional Building Regulations standards regarding water and access as well as a new national space standard (this is in addition to the existing mandatory Building Regulations). - 5.16.
 There is an opportunity to improve and promote sustainability in respect of minimising the emissions from built development in the parish by, for instance: - integrating renewable energy systems into new development and retrofitting existing buildings; - reducing water consumption through the use of grey water systems; - developing community energy schemes. - 5.17.
 The Neighbourhood Plan seeks to encourage energy efficient and sustainable well-designed development.